oscrud/oscrud.github.io/docs/getting-start.md

 $ go install github.com/oscrud/core/oscrud
 ```

-After complete installation, you can Go with a simple boilerplate generate by CLI using `oscrud generate`.
-Once generated you can start your application in development mode with simple `oscrud dev`.
+After complete installation, you can Go with a simple [scaffold](https://github.com/oscrud/scaffold).
+Once cloned you can start your application in development mode with simple `oscrud dev`.

 ```go
 package main